 Employment is defined as any type of work or service in exchange for money, tuition, food, room or other form of compensation.

 F-1 students may work in any on-campus job, when the payment is from the College.
 Such work is limited to 20 hours per week during the semester.
 Full time (anything more than 20 hours per week) is permitted during vacation periods.
 No special work permission is needed to begin working on campus.
 However, students must have a Social Security Number (SSN).
 Once a student graduates, s/he is no longer authorized for on-campus employment.
 If a student is offered a job on campus after graduation, he or she can only work based on practical training work authorization.

 Off-Campus Employment (eligible students only)

 F-1 students may not work off-campus during the first academic year, but may accept on-campus employment subject to certain conditions and restrictions.
 There are various programs available for F-1 students to seek off-campus employment, after the first academic year.
-F-1 students at Swarthmore may engage in three types of off-campus employment, after they have been studying for one academic year.
+F-1 students at Swarthmore may engage in three types of off-campus employment.

 The three types of employment at Swarthmore College are: